 There your tour guide will give you an explanation of Machu Picchu and walk you through the ruins.
 After the tour, you are allowed to wander in the ruins.

-Note: You cannot go back to an earlier stop in Machu Picchu.
-The tour ends at the bottom of the Machu Picchu ruins and you CANNOT go back up (unless you have a ticket that includes Huayna Pichu or the other mountain).
-If you want to take your time with photos at the top of Machu Picchu, you will have to leave your tour in the beginning.
+Note: Machu Picchu has a one-way system.
+This means you cannot go back to an earlier stop.
+Your guided tour ends at the bottom of the Machu Picchu ruins and you CANNOT go back up (unless you have a ticket that includes Huayna Picchu Mountain or Machu Picchu mountain).
+If you want to take your time with photos or head to the Inca Bridge, you will have to go before your tour.
 Don’t make the same mistake I did.

 After visiting Machu Picchu, you will get back to Hidroelectrica where you dropped your belongings off the day before.
 You will walk on the same train tracks you did coming here and the route takes about 3 hours.
 Don’t miss your bus at Hidroelectrica going back to Cusco!

-Picking where to stay in Cusco is imperative for having a good experience because of the altitude. herefore, we have written a separate guide on where to stay in Cusco here.
+Picking where to stay in Cusco is imperative for having a good experience because of the altitude.
+Therefore, we have written a separate guide on where to stay in Cusco here.

 Have you done the Salkantay Trek and hiked to Machu Picchu?